oursland/esp_littlefs/README.md

 # Documentation

 See the official [ESP-IDF SPIFFS documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/storage/spiffs.html), basically all the functionality is the same; just replace `spiffs` with `littlefs` in all function calls.

-Also see the comments in `include/esp_littlefs.h`

-Slight differences between this configuration and SPIFFS's configuration is in the `esp_vfs_littlefs_conf_t`:

 1. `max_files` field doesn't exist since we removed the file limit, thanks to @X-Ryl669
 2. `partition_label` is not allowed to be `NULL`.
 You must specify the partition name from your partition table.
 This is because there isn't a define `littlefs` partition subtype in `esp-idf`.
 The subtype doesn't matter.